Ph : special thanks to Makoto Kondo

 Overcoming the handicaps of a serious injury and the inability to train overseas due to the COVID-19 pandemic, she achieved strong results in the 2021-2022 World Cup, achieving her best result of fifth place in the final competition in France, significantly boosting her world ranking and finally earning her long-awaited ticket to the Olympics.
 She is the only Japanese competitor in freeski slopestyle big air, a remarkable achievement.
 She possesses a dynamism and style that is unmatched by "women."
 She will be competing in Beijing with tricks that no other female skier in the world has yet attempted, and attention is focused on her performance

-☟By the way, this is Kondo Kokone's Instagram.
-She posted her joy and determination after being selected as a representative for the Beijing Olympics.
+☟By the way, this is Cocone Kondo's Instagram account.
+She posted about her joy and determination after being selected for the Beijing Olympics.

 @cocone_kondo